 If you don’t want to carry around your notebooks, you can convert your handwritten text into an editable digital copy using OCR technology.
 You can also use the voice notes feature on your phone, which also can turn your words into written words.

 Eating out at local restaurants is excellent for experiencing restaurant food; however, restaurant food is not what locals typically eat daily.
 For example, France is a country known for frog legs and escargot.
-It’s on the menu at many restaurants, especially in Paris during the holidays.
-However, it’ts not what real people eat in France regularly.
+It’s on the menu at many restaurants, especially in Paris, during the holidays.
+However, it’s not what real people eat in France regularly.

-Make it your new year’s resolution to research some recipes, in the local language, if possible and start eating your way through your new countries foods.
+Make it your New Year’s resolution to research some recipes in the local language, if possible and start eating your way through your new country’s foods.
 You don’t even need to travel or live abroad to do this.

 But making friends and integrating into local society takes effort.
 It won’t happen on its own.
 Be proactive and introduce yourself to co-workers, other parents or people you will see regularly.
 Invite them over or out for a drink and nurture those relationships.

-The contrast of my experiences living in France pre and post friends is like night and day.
-I’ve experienced life abroad through my friends who are more than happy to share their culture, from sharing their favourite French traditions to the little things like being polite, which can be very different in another country.
+The contrast of my experiences living in France pre and post-friends is like night and day.
+I’ve experienced life abroad through my friends who are more than happy to share their culture, from sharing their favourite French traditions to the little things like being polite, which can be very different in other countries.
 Sure, you can read about these things, but it’s not the same thing when you live it.
 It really isn’t.

 Speaking of making friends with locals.
-Life abroad in a country where they speak another language is a lonely struggle without at least a basic understanding of that language.
-But if you want to have meaningful conversations with locals, you have to speak beyond just the basics; otherwise, you’re confined to specific phrases like “where is the bathroom?” or “check pleases.”
+Life abroad in a country where they speak another language is a lonely struggle without a basic understanding of that language.
+But if you want to have meaningful conversations with locals, you have to speak beyond just the basics; otherwise, you’re confined to specific phrases like “Where is the bathroom?” or “Bill pleases.”

 If you already speak the local language, work on improving your skills.
 There’s always room for improvement.

 Once you’ve hit all the touristy hot spots listed in the travel brochures, what are you left with?
-Why not make one of your new year’s resolution to visit places the locals go to?
+Why not make one of your New Year’s resolutions to visit places the locals go to?
 Or get off the beaten path and try something new and unusual.
 You’ll see a side of your new country most tourists don’t get to see.

 7- Start Looking For A Job Abroad

-Make it your new year’s resolution to take the necessary steps to make it happen.
-Even if it means making a career change.
+Make it your New Year’s resolution to take the necessary steps to make it happen, even if it means making a career change.
 A popular choice is teaching English Abroad.
-Start by creating a resume or CV and remember, you may need to modify your resume to match the norms of that country.
+Start by creating a resume or CV, and remember, you may need to modify your resume to match that country’s norms.
 For instance, in France, you’ll need to submit a CV, which has some information you wouldn’t typically include on a resume from North America, such as a photo and sometimes your age.

 8- Find Love Abroad